Sentinelbot-official/vibebot/README.md

 - **Terms of Service:** [TERMS_OF_SERVICE.md](TERMS_OF_SERVICE.md)
 - **Privacy Policy:** [PRIVACY_POLICY.md](PRIVACY_POLICY.md)

 **⚠️ Important:** This software is proprietary.
-You may NOT clone, fork, redistribute, or host your own instance without explicit written permission.
+You may NOT redistribute or host your own instance for public use without explicit written permission.
+However, you may fork for personal development and submit pull requests.

 Use `!terms` and `!privacy` commands in Discord to view summaries.

-## 🤝 Community Feedback
+## 🤝 Contributing

-While this is proprietary software, we still value community input!
+While this is proprietary software, we welcome community contributions!

 ### How You Can Help:

-- **Report Bugs** - Open an issue on GitHub
+1. **Fork the Repository** - Create your own fork
+2. **Create a Feature Branch** - `git checkout -b feature/AmazingFeature`
+3. **Commit Your Changes** - `git commit -m 'Add some AmazingFeature'`
+4. **Push to the Branch** - `git push origin feature/AmazingFeature`
+5. **Open a Pull Request** - We'll review and merge if approved!

+### Contribution Ideas:

+- 🐛 **Bug Fixes** - Fix issues and improve stability
-- **Suggest Features** - Share your ideas in our Discord
+- ✨ **New Features** - Add commands or functionality
-- **Provide Feedback** - Let us know what you think
-- **Spread the Word** - Tell others about Vibe Bot!

-**Note:** We do not accept pull requests or code contributions due to the proprietary nature of this project.
-However, your feedback and bug reports are invaluable!
+- 📝 **Documentation** - Improve guides and examples
+- 🎨 **UI/UX** - Enhance embeds and user experience
+- ⚡ **Performance** - Optimize code and database queries
+- 🔒 **Security** - Identify and fix vulnerabilities

+**Note:** By contributing, you agree that your contributions will be licensed under the same proprietary license.
+You retain credit for your work!

 ## 📞 Support